Covenant (law): England and Wales

+The risk of an undisclosed restrictive covenant coming to the notice of a buyer or developer after they have acquired a site has been seen as especially high in regard to infill residential development.
+Restrictive covenant indemnity insurance is often available to mitigate this risk.

 Requirements in US law

 The covenant will typically be written in the deed, and must be in writing due to the statute of frauds.
 Although scholars have argued that some of the following should be significantly relaxed, in order for the burden to run with the land the following must apply: